Raq1/TR7AE-Mesh-Editor/README.md

 ## What's planned

 - Write vertices from face corners instead of actual vertex data.
-This will fix issues such as UV bleeding when exporting a model with removed double vertices
+This will greatly improve export times and fix issues such as UV bleeding when exporting a model with removed double vertices
 - Write Markups
 - Cloth export
 - Level Import/Export